8 Spectacular Festivals of India

 Nehru Trophy Boat Race

 Nehru Trophy Boat Race is a one of its kind spectacle for every traveller to experience in Kerala.
-It is popular to combine an Alleppey stay for the Nehru Trophy Boat Race as part of a Kerala itinerary.
+It is popular to combine an Alleppey stay for the Nehru Trophy Boat Race as part of a popular Kerala itinerary.
+Another experiential Kerala itinerary that our customers swear by is the Offbeat Kerala Package.

 Nehru Trophy Boat Race 2019: 10 August 2019